Founded in 2009, Purpose New York serves as our headquarters.

 When not at work, Noelle can be found building a mini-homestead with her partner, painting community murals, or studying herbalism.

-Omar is a Campaign Director at Purpose, leveraging over 15 years of experience spanning political advocacy, community organizing, and narrative development.
+Omar is a Campaign Director & Campaign Lead at Purpose's US office, leveraging over 15 years of experience spanning political advocacy, community organizing, and narrative development.
 He centers intersectionality, authentic storytelling and asset-based leadership as vehicles for movement building, working with impacted stakeholders to drive high-impact grassroots action.
 Working across Labs and Agency at Purpose, a few of Omar's recent projects have included delivering campaigns on immigrant and migrant inclusion for the Global Forum on Migration and Development, research and strategy on digital threats to society for Luminate, and training on narrative change for organizations selected for the Voices for Economic Opportunity Incubator.